Watchdog: Legislature may weaken campaign finance reform law

 One change being considered would make high-dollar donations to candidates eligible for taxpayer matching funds.
 The second would raise the threshold for a candidate to be able to qualify for such funding.

 While practical reasons are being cited for the possible changes, raw politics is also part of the equation.
-For majority State Senate Democrats in swing district, there is concern the program will benefit Republican challengers.
+For majority State Senate Democrats in swing districts, there is concern that the program will benefit Republican challengers.
 For majority Assembly Democrats, the new program could well boost primary challengers.

 During the state budget process that concluded in April, Democrats that control the Legislature had considered delaying the new program, which took effect in January, ahead of its first run during the 2024 elections.
 But the Legislature ultimately did not delay the program, and instead may be poised to make a series of changes to it.